-The TEDxPretoria speaker and performer nominations and applications open in July 2019 and will be announced on our social media pages.
+The TEDxPretoria speaker and performer nominations and applications are open!

 Here is a helpful article to get started.

 Contact the team if you have any questions.

-In the spirit of TED's mission: Ideas worth spreading.
+TEDx was created in the spirit of TED's mission: Ideas worth spreading.
 The programme is designed to give communities, organisations and individuals the opportunity to stimulate dialogue through TED-like experiences at the local level.
-At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
+At a TEDx event, TED Talks videos and live speakers combine to spark deep discussion and connection in a small group.

-These local, self-organized events are branded TEDx, where x=independently organized TED event.
-The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organised, and, like TED, run on a nonprofit basis.*
+These community events are branded TEDx, where x=independently organised TED event.
+TED provides general guidance for the TEDx programme, but individual TEDx events are self-organised, and, like TED, run on a nonprofit basis.*